I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 Other clues for animals are your eyes, how you place your feet, and your smell.
 Yup, your smell (your scent) gives you away without you ever saying a word.
 Animals smell fear, joy, injury, anger, sadness, and comfort (just to name a few).
 That is how they know when you are sick and come to comfort you.

-Yes and no on that one.
 You see, when an animal does a certain thing, you react a certain way.
 So when a dog urinates on your favorite rug, he/she knows that you will be angry when you find it because you spent so much time house-training him/her.
 So, as soon as a pet does the deed, they head off to a hidden area to take a nap.
-That way you can’t see them for awhile.
+That way, you can’t see them for a while.
 (Note: a vet trip may be in order should this occur more than once.)

 If you aren't willing to clean up hair, try a hairless animal.
 For information on hairless animals available for pets, contact your local vet, animal shelter or a web site such as this one with Dr. Karen Becker who is proactive and integrative when it comes to animals health and well-being.